Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 • Trichromatic specialized color vision (optimal to detect fruits) in frugivorous primates

-• Find a detailed article on frugivore characteristics in humans here.
+Find the detailed article on more frugivore characteristics in humans here.

 And if this list has not yet convinced you that our biological characteristics are perfect for eating fruits, watch a dog trying to pick a berry from a bush with his snout – because he can’t use his paws… it is one of the cutest things to watch, but… he just couldn’t do it.
-I helped him with my primate hand.
-And, try offering a mango to your cat… etc.
+I helped him with my primate hand, adapted to pluck and hold fruits.
+Also, try offering a mango to your carnivorous cat…

 But let’s dive into the difference between tropical and temperate fruits in terms of health:

-Humans have co-evolved with tropical – not temperate – fruits!
+2. Humans have co-evolved with tropical fruits, but not with temperate fruits!

 The dispersal syndrome: fruits evolve because of the frugivore

-Have we co-evolved with tropical fruits?
-Fruits of most tropical plants are relatively big, colorful, and aromatic in smell and taste, that pleases primates (inclusive humans).
+Have we coevolved with tropical fruits?
+Fruits of most tropical plants are relatively big, colorful, and aromatic in smell and taste, which pleases primates (inclusive humans).

 Primates are relatively large seed-dispersing mammals, which can hold and transport bigger seeds with their complex hands and are sweet-lovers – unlike birds, which swallow seeds and mainly go for small sour fruits (see below).
 It’s widely accepted that fruits and the frugivore co-evolve:

 The dispersal syndrome describes that the evolution of fruits trait (size, color, and scent) is driven by the choice of the animal that eats them.
-This is why tropical fruits tastes so good!
-On the other side, the seed disperser evolves anatomical and physiological traits to like, handle and digest the food, in this case the fruit (see frugivore adaptations above).
+This is why ripe, tropical fruits taste so good (read more here)!
+On the other side, the seed disperser evolves anatomical and physiological traits to like, handle and digest the food, in this case, the fruit (see frugivore adaptations above).

 Does the nutritional value of fruits also evolve with the frugivore?

-But what about nutritional traits?
+What about nutritional traits?
 Do those coevolved fruits also have optimized nutrition for primates?
-This concept of “species-appropriate” diet is more difficult to prove, but food choices and foraging are certainly adaptive traits that significantly impact a species’ survival and reproduction.
+This aspect of the “species-appropriate” diet is more difficult to prove, but food choices and foraging, as well as food source quality and nutrition, are certainly adaptive traits that significantly impact a species’ survival and reproduction.

-Fact is, that only topical habitats offer enough food to sustain bigger frugivorous mammals (and primates in particular) provided by the nutrition of (mainly) relatively big and sweet fruits during the whole year.
+Only tropical habitats offer enough food to sustain larger frugivorous mammals (and primates in particular) provided by the nutrition of (mainly) relatively large and sweet fruits during the whole year.
 Read more on that here.

 Here is where we can rely on instinctual knowledge of animals: they eat only what they find appealing as food for a reason.
-Heck, animals were even found to self-medicate in the wild.
+Heck, animals were even found to self-medicate in the wild!
 Animals won’t eat what is not suitable and safe for them in the wild.
-And their diet in the wild has to deliver the nutrition they need to ensure the species’ survival and reproduction (evolutionary way).
+Their diet in the wild has to deliver the nutrition they need to ensure the species’ survival and reproduction (evolutionary way).

 The same is true for humans!
 The difference is that we alter the smell and taste of non-food items through cooking, seasoning, and sweetening, in such a way, that we have learned to like it.
 Interestingly, after extended periods of raw eating, most report disliking cooked foods they once liked.

-The healthiest fruits for humans are those that are dispersed by primates, not birds.
-Most acidic fruits we eat are originally “bird fruits” that have been cultivated in order to be edible for humans:
+The “most matching” fruits for humans are those that are dispersed by primates, not birds.
+Most temperate fruits we eat today were original “bird fruits” that have been cultivated in order to be edible for humans.
+Exceptions are sweet berries, which are eaten by many mammals.

-To find out if a fruit has evolved as a food source with a specific animal, we need to find out if the animal is a seed-disperser of the fruit – of the original “ancient” fruit before humans cultivated them.
-In the tropics, primates are important seed dispersers of fruits.
+To find out if a fruit has evolved as a food source with a specific animal, we need to find out if the animal is a seed-disperser of the fruit (of the original “ancient” fruit before humans cultivated them).
+In the tropics, primates are important seed dispersers of fruits, but also birds, bats, and smaller mammals.

-In temperate zones, it is mainly birds and mammals natives to temperate regions (like rodents, foxes, badgers, etc.).
-Thus some fruits are better suitable for bird fruits than for mammals.
-On a side-note: seed-dispersing is complex and some fruits are eaten by birds and mammals.
+In temperate zones, it is mainly birds and mammals native to temperate regions (like rodents, foxes, badgers, etc.).
+Thus, some fruits are better suited for bird fruits than for mammals.
+On a side note: seed-dispersing is complex, and some fruits are eaten by birds and mammals.
 For the sake of better understanding, the concepts are being simplified and reflect tendencies, not absolutes!

-Generally, birds are the dispersers of smaller, more acidic fruits.
-Birds ingest the (small) seeds, and in some cases, avian digestion helps germination!
+Generally, birds are the dispersers of more acidic fruits.
+Birds ingest the (tiny) seeds, and in some cases, avian digestion helps germination!
 In the wild, most “bird fruits” do not taste good to us, and often they are toxic.
 Birds disperse mainly seeds from the canopy, which also includes vines.
+Bananas, for example, are a sweet tropical fruit that is a typical food of primates and should only be fed to birds in moderation!
+It is not typical bird food.

 In the tropics, there are uncountable fruits suitable for birds.
 Birds eat different types of fruits, but acidic fruits with small ingestible seeds are a perfect fit.

-The sweeter, sometimes starchy, fleshy and often bigger and big-seeded fruits are favored by primates.
-Those type of fruits and are a perfect fit with their complex hands and preference for sweet taste.
+The sweeter, sometimes starchy, fleshy, and often bigger and big-seeded fruits are favored by primates.
+Those types of fruits are a perfect fit with their complex hands and preference for sweet taste.
 They also provide more energy and nutrition, which is essential for larger mammalian animals like apes (but also larger birds that like to eat sweet fruits, like toucans).

 Unlike primates, birds cannot taste sweetness – except for hummingbirds which are sweet nectar-eaters (nectarivore).